Andre0991/Andre0991.github.io/_posts/2022-05-29-three-abstractions-pitfalls.markdown

 This might result in a new function that *cannot be understood without consulting the original one*.
 That would be a *pseudoabstraction*.

-Do not try too hard to abstract things: reality always imposes itself.
+Do not try too hard to abstract things.
+Reality always imposes itself.